talalabbas84/instagram-messaging-interface/README.md

 For backend API documentation, visit [http://localhost:8000/docs](http://localhost:8000/docs).

+## JSON Input Handling

+The interface supports JSON-based input, which allows automation and easy handling of multiple requests.
+This feature enables users to provide all required information (username, password, recipient, and message) as a JSON object.
+To utilize this feature, follow these steps:

+1. **Switch to JSON Input Mode**: In the UI, toggle the input mode to JSON.
+2. **Enter JSON**: Input data in the following JSON format:
+    ```json
+    {
+      "username": "your_username",
+      "password": "your_password",
+      "recipient": "recipient_username",
+      "message": "Your message here"
+    }
+    ```
+3. **Submit**: The JSON input is parsed and used to automatically fill in the login and message fields.
+You can preview the input details before submission to ensure accuracy.

+This feature simplifies handling of automated inputs, especially for repeated or batch messaging scenarios.

+## Session State Management

+To maintain user sessions and prevent unnecessary logins, this project utilizes Redis for session state management.
+Here's how session handling is managed:

+1. **JWT-Based Authentication**: Upon a successful login, a JWT is generated and stored on the client side.
+This token is sent with every request to verify the user's identity and authorization.
+2. **Redis for Session Storage**: In addition to JWT, session information is securely stored in Redis.
+Each session is encrypted using **Fernet encryption** for confidentiality and integrity, with a **time-to-live (TTL)** value to manage session expiration automatically.
+3. **Token Validation and Refresh**: The app validates the access token before every request.
+If the token has expired, a refresh token is used to issue a new access token.
+4. **Session Expiration**: Once a session expires in Redis, the user is required to re-authenticate, providing added security for sensitive data.

+This approach ensures a secure and efficient session state, reducing unnecessary logins and maintaining robust security.

 ## Future Improvements

 - **Dockerization**: Future plans include adding a stable Docker setup to containerize the frontend, backend, and Redis for easy deployment.
 - **Unit Testing**: Add unit tests to ensure code reliability and maintainability.
+- **Improved Error Feedback**: Add more descriptive error messages in the UI for a better user experience.

 ## License

 This project is licensed under the MIT License.

+---

+This updated README provides detailed information on JWT token handling

+, Redis session encryption with Fernet, and session management through Redis, covering the essentials for secure frontend-backend communication.